tinamayswinkels/sbe/_projects/automative-centre-of-excellence.md

   - title: Courtyard
     image_path: /uploads/IMG_0235.JPG
   - title: >-
-      The building was modleled in IES VE using the Model IT, Apache HVAC, Macroflow and Radiance packanges.
+      The building was modelled in IES VE using the Model IT, Apache HVAC, Macroflow and Radiance packanges.
-    image_path: /uploads/3d model.jpg
+    image_path: /uploads/IMG_0225.JPG
 ---